Climb Chulu Far East and the Tilicho La

 As the country begins to return to normality following the April earthquake, KE will be supporting the people of Nepal and operating our trips in all the areas that have been cleared for trekking.
 The Annapurna region was unaffected by the earthquake and our 'Chulu Far East and the Tilicho La' climbing trip in November is already guaranteed to run, with only a few places left.

 - Climb 6000-metre Chulu Far East and cross the Tilicho La

 - Views of the Annapurnas and the peaks of Tibet

-- Trek out across the spectacular Tilicho La
+- Trek out across the spectacular and rarely crossed Tilicho La

 Beyond the Annapurna Himalaya, amongst a group of peaks known as the Manang Himal, the eminently climbable Chulu Far East (6059m) boasts a superb summit panorama that includes all of the Annapurnas, as well as a host of little-known peaks in Tibet.
 Our approach to the mountain follows the trek of the classic Annapurna Circuit for 3 days before climbing to a basecamp above the villages of Gyaru and Ngawa.
-We go on to establish a high camp on the south-west ridge of Chulu Far East and we make our ascent via straightforward snow-slopes.
-Descending to Manang in the deep cleft of the Marsyangdi Valley, the second part of this fantastic climbing holiday is our 6-day trek out to Jomsom, via the stunning Tilicho Lake and the relatively rarely-crossed Tilicho La (5260m).
-Close to the Annapurna Circuit, this expedition manages, nevertheless, to take you well off the beaten track and to provide an unforgettable trekking and climbing holiday.
+Chulu Far East has been compared in character to Island Peak in the Everest region and offers some really interesting climbing without being too technical.
+Using a high camp, we make our ascent via straightforward snow-slopes to a sensational pinnacle summit.
+Descending to Manang in the deep cleft of the Marsyangdi Valley, the second part of this fantastic climbing holiday is our 6-day trek out to Jomsom, via the stunning Tilicho Lake and the relatively rarely-crossed Tilicho La (5260m) - the mountaineers' version of the famous Annapurna Circuit!

 Is this holiday for you?